polychromatic/website/docs/translations.md

 ### Updating existing translations

 1. Pull the latest source code to your copy of the repository.
+Note that any uncommitted changes will be lost.

        git reset HEAD --hard
        git pull --rebase https://github.com/polychromatic/polychromatic.git master